 So, you’re going to attend Longview’s Great Texas Balloon Race and want to find out exactly how it works.
 We’re here for you!
 We are locals who have attended many times and understand the intricacies of this fun 3-day event.

 Friday is a great day to experience the Great Texas Balloon Race.
-The morning begins around 6:30 am with professional pilots competing for a cash prize.
+The morning begins around 6 am with professional pilots competing for a cash prize.
 The pilots meet at the Longview Convention Complex for a quick meeting and discussion of the current weather patterns.
 You won’t be able to get inside the meeting, but many people love to stand outside and chat with other team members and hot air balloon fans.
-When the pilots disperse to go to their vehicles and find a launch site, it’s pretty exciting so be sure and stay out of their way as they rush out of the parking lot.
+At 7 am when the pilots disperse to go to their vehicles and find a launch site, it’s pretty exciting so be sure and stay out of their way as they rush out of the parking lot.
 This is a race, after all.

 Meanwhile, the special shapes balloons are starting to be aired up at various locations all over town.
+The special shapes will be on display Saturday and Sunday mornings, too!
 Children especially love seeing these uniquely shaped balloons.
-Over the years, we’ve seen everything in the sky from a stage coach to a lady bug.
+Over the years, we’ve seen everything in the sky from a lady bug to a Darth Vader.
 The teams try to begin inflating their balloons at 7 am, but the estimated time can fluctuate by several minutes.
 It’s best to arrive early to view the special shapes.
 Breakfast is provided on a first come, first served basis at most locations.
-If you plan well and hurry, you can view several balloons during this unforgettable morning and you don’t need a ticket to get up close and personal with the balloons.
+If you plan well and hurry, you can view several balloons during this unforgettable time and you don’t need a ticket to get up close and personal with the balloons.

 The gates at the Great Texas Balloon Race don’t open till 4 pm so midday is a great time to enjoy one of Longview’s delicious eateries.
 Some local favorites are Pizza King, The Butcher Shop and our award-winning barbecue restaurant, Bodacious.

 The balloon glow usually starts after sunset but be sure and check the Great Texas Balloon Race site for the current schedule.
-Tickets can be purchased at the gate with a credit card or online.
-Kids 12 and under are free and parking is free.
+Purchase your tickets now.
+Children under 12 are free with a paying adult.
+Parking is free.

 If you’d like to watch the professional pilots competing, the event gates open at 5:45 am on Saturday.
 Are you wondering why they fly so early?
 Well, it’s because the heated air inside the balloon makes it buoyant since it has a lower density than the colder air outside it.
 So, mornings are a great time for pilots to take to the sky and you’ll see them over the East Texas Regional Airport by 6:30 am.